segdeha/pdxcodeguild/1. Python/6/compute-automated-readability-index.md

 # Exercise: Compute Automated Readability Index

-The automated readability index (ARI) is a simple formula for computing the U.S. grade level for a given block of text.
+The automated readability index (ARI) is a formula for computing the U.S. grade level for a given block of text.

-## Objective

-Compute the ARI for some text loaded in from a file.

-1. Create a new directory called `ari` in your code repo
-1. Create a `main.py` file in the `ari` directory for your program
-1.
-1.
-1.

 ------

+## Automated Readability Index Formula

 The general formula to compute the ARI is as follows: